psx-spx/psx-spx.github.io/memorycontrol.md

   0-23   Base Address   (Read/Write)
   24-31  Fixed          (Read only, always 1Fh)
 ```
-For Exansion 1, the address is forcefully aligned to the selected expansion
+For Expansion 1, the address is forcefully aligned to the selected expansion
 size (see below), ie. if the size is bigger than 1 byte, then the lower bit(s)
 of the base address are ignored.<br/>
 For Expansion 2, trying to use ANY other value than 1F802000h seems to disable